siderolabs/talos/website/content/docs/v0.14/Guides/logging.md

                 hostPort: 12345
 ```

-That input configuration ensures that messages and timestamps are extracted properly.
+The input configuration ensures that messages and timestamps are extracted properly.
-In `daemonSet` configuration, make sure that the host network is being used and that the port is exposed.
+Refer to the Filebeat documentation on how to forward logs to other outputs.

+Also note the `hostNetwork: true` in the `daemonSet` configuration.

+This ensures filebeat uses the host network, and listens on `127.0.0.1:12345`
+(UDP) on every machine, which can then be specified as a logging endpoint in
+the machine configuration.